 At Makers Empire, we have tried many different 3D printers over the years.
 Given that our 3D printing app and software is designed for schools works, all our testing has been focused on finding the answer to this question: what is the best 3D printer for elementary/primary/middle schools?

-With this in mind, here’s our review of the Up Mini 2 (note: this is the same printer as the Afinia H400)
+With this in mind, here’s our review of the Up Mini 2.
+Please note that this is the identical printer as the Afinia H400 as it is known in the USA.

 Summary of Features